lucamainini/lucamainini/README.md

 > I’m Luca Mainini, a `Mathematical Engineering student` at Politecnico di Milano (Milan, IT) and CentraleSupélec (Paris Region, FR)

-I am currently pursuing Master of Science's degree in Mathematical Engineering, with emphasis on Statistical and Machine Learning.
+I am currently pursuing a Master of Science's degree in Mathematical Engineering, with emphasis on Statistical and Machine Learning.
 I studied at CentraleSupélec - Université Paris-Saclay between 2019 and 2021 under an international Double Degree program.
 Before this, I completed my bachelor's degree at Polimi in the field of Mathematical Engineering.

 - 👀 I’m interested in Applied Statistics, Machine Learning and Deep Learning
 - 🌱 I’m currently working on a project on Online Learning Applications